-But whether it’s millions or just a $3,000 tax refund, Money Talks News founder Stacy Johnson has some tips for how to manage a windfall.
-Check out the video below, then read on for more advice on getting the most out of unexpected money.
+But whether it’s millions or just a $3,000 tax refund, here’s how to get the most out of unexpected money.

 The greater the sum, the longer you should take to assess your financial situation and identify some short- and long-term goals.
 If the amount is significant, a month isn’t too much.
 It’s not going anywhere.

 Tomasz Guzowsk / Shutterstock.com

 Once the planning stage is over, the first step should be obvious.
 If you have debt, especially the high-interest kind, pay it off.
 Using a $5,000 bonus to eliminate a $5,000 credit card balance with a 24 percent interest rate is the same thing as earning 24 percent interest risk-free and tax-free — something virtually impossible to do elsewhere.